 O klątwie zwycięzcy i tym jak ją złamać.
 GRAPE | Tłoczone z danych dla DGP

 Piotr is an assistant professor in the Economic Department at Northwestern University.
-His research interests include mechanism and information design, with emphasis on information in financial over-the-counter markets.
+His research interests include market, mechanism, and information design.
 Piotr's most recent work studies market-design responses to inequality.
-He's also a coffee addict and enjoys hanging out with his beautiful wife and daughter.